eirikhoye/mirna_pipeline/README.md

 ```

 We will now load the sample info file and the seqdata (count matrix).
 The sample info file specifies the tissue of origin for each dataset, while the seqdata file have read counts for each MirGeneDB annotated gene.
+We also have to reformat the count matrix from a tibble object to a matrix object, since DESeq2 requries matrix as input.

 ```{r}
 "